 The only exception is an amplifier from Denon’s HEOS multi-room audio system called the HEOS Drive HS2.
-It will allow connection of four pairs of speakers and control over four independent zones.
-It is thus a multi-zone amplifier and will allow control of up to four independent zones.
+This will allow connection of four pairs of speakers and independent control of four zones.
+Again, any or all of these zones can be turned on and off or grouped together using the HEOS control app.

 The main reason why you are likely to need multiple single-zone amplifiers rather than a single “multi-zone” amplifier that deals with all the zones in your home is because, to cover every possible eventuality, the amplifier manufacturer would need to offer a single-zone amplifier, a two-zone amplifier, a three-zone amplifier and so on in order to have one available for every potential project.

-For example, an eight-zone amplifier wouldn’t be useful if you require ten zones of amplification, and someone wanting a six-zone model would not want to buy an eight-zone amplifier as they would resent paying for the additional unwanted two zones of amplification.
+For example, an eight-zone amplifier wouldn’t be useful if you require ten zones of amplification and someone wanting a six-zone model would not want to buy an eight-zone amplifier as they would resent paying for the additional two zones of amplification they didn't require.